HUNTINGDON, Pa. (AP) — A resourceful Pennsylvania wildlife conservation officer has helped to engineer a daring prison escape.

 Pennsylvania Game Commission officer Amanda Isett used a crate, a net and an Army blanket to coax the bird out.

-The Pittsburgh Post-Gazette reports the owl escaped with only some minor skin tears and a few missing feathers.
+The Pittsburgh Post-Gazette reported the owl escaped with only some minor skin tears and a few missing feathers.
 The owl is being treated at Centre Wildlife Care in Port Matilda, near Penn State University.

 The juvenile male owl is expected to make a full recovery and will be released once its feathers grow back.